 Joining Hilton Honors is easy and free.
-Go to the Hilton Honors website and click "Join" in the top right corner.
+Go to the Hilton Honors website and click the blue “Join Hilton Honors” button.

-In order to sign up for Hilton Honors, you'll need to fill out a brief form with your name, email address and mailing address.
+In order to sign up for Hilton Honors, you'll need to fill out a brief form with your name, email address, phone number and mailing address.
 It can be completed in minutes.

 You can also check in digitally from your Hilton Honors account and select your room for any upcoming stay.